Thought leadership talk by Bart Holsters on the future of the FM service stack

 Here are the key takeaways from the discussion Umesh Bhutoria Founder, CEO Xempla had with Bart F. Holsters, GM Engie at the RE.connect virtual event.

-Bart started the discussion by questioning people’s intent to go for technological innovations such as big data, AI, MI in that case.
-He also stressed on the part that people should be very clear on what they want to achieve, whether it’s energy reduction, better asset management, or tenant management accordingly they should set the roadmap and select the right technology or applications that help them to thrive and achieve.
+Bart started the discussion by questioning people’s intent for adopting technological innovations such as big data, AI and MI in that case.
+He also stressed on the part that people should be very clear on what they want to achieve, whether it’s energy reduction, better asset management, or tenant management.
+They should set a roadmap and select technologies or applications that align with their objectives.

 Clients won’t pay for deploying AI-enabled workplace management tools unless they really get the intended results out of it.
 If that job can be done by the simple application then go for it instead.

-Continuing Bart says that For Engie, their goal is to achieve a strategic partnership with their clientele as the commoditization has increased in the market.
-Their clients expect a team that is equipped enough and can trust them for making data-driven decisions, and coming from a data and asset management background they are on a constant lookout for the tools that can provide some sort of predictive intelligence.
+Engie's focus lies in establishing strategic partnerships with clients, given the increasing commoditization in the market.
+Their clients expect a team that is equipped enough and can trust them for making data-driven decisions.
+Engie, with a background in data and asset management, actively seeks tools offering predictive intelligence.

 Energy management is also high on the agenda as Engie being a leader in that space.
 If the solution or application helps their facility management teams to improve operational efficiency while reducing the cost then it would be on their list.